 Submissions on these proposals closed on 16 March 2020.

-DOC received over 11,000 submitted responses to the consultation.
-These informed DOC’s final recommendations to the Minister of Conservation.
-The government will review these after the election.
+The over 11,000 submitted responses to the consultation informed DOC’s final recommendations to the Minister of Conservation.